-The Company's Chairman, President and Chief Executive Officer had loaned to the Company in previous fiscal years an aggregate \$250,100 that was used for a variety of corporate purposes.
+The Company's Chairman, President and Chief Executive Officer had loaned to the Company in previous fiscal years ended February 29, 2012 and February 28, 2013 an aggregate \$250,100 that was used for a variety of corporate purposes.
 During the fiscal year ended February 29, 2020, in connection with its debt reduction efforts, the Company entered into a Note Payoff Agreement with this related party.
 Pursuant to the Note Payoff Agreement, the Company issued as payment in full of the Notes, a production payment interest in certain of the Company's production revenue from the drilling of future wells in California and Michigan.
 The production payment interest was granted for a deemed consideration amount of the balance of the Notes and made pursuant to a Production Payment Interest Purchase Agreement dated as of August 22, 2019.
 The grant was made on the same terms as the Company has sold production payment interests to other third parties in the 2018-2019 fiscal year pursuant to its previously disclosed program.
-For further information on the production revenue program refer to the "Production Revenue Payable" beginning on page 45.
+For further information on the production revenue program refer to the "Production Revenue Payable" beginning on page 41.
 During the twelve months ended February 29, 2020, this same officer loaned the Company \$27,835 for general operating expenses under a Convertible Note Purchase Agreement.
-The Note has a maturity date of 180 days, or July 12, 2020 and carries no interest, fees or penalties.
-The Company may prepay the Notes at any time.
-If the Note is not repaid in full on or before the Maturity Date then, on the day following the Maturity Date, the Note will automatically convert into that number of Conversion Shares equal to the quotient obtained by dividing (x) the outstanding principal balance of the Note on the date of such conversion by (y) a Conversion Price of \$0.004.
-During the fiscal year ended February 28, 2019, the Company had no new related party transactions.
+The Note had a maturity date of 180 days, or July 12, 2020 and carried no interest, fees or penalties.
+If the Note was not repaid in full on or before the Maturity Date then, on the day following the Maturity Date, the Note on the date of such conversion by (y) a Conversion Price of \$0.004.
+During the twelve months ended February 28, 2021, there were 6,958,758 common stock shares issued to settle that related party note payable debt.